-Joint Statement of the American Medical Association, American Pharmacists Association and American Society of Health-System Pharmacists
+Joint statement of the American Medical Association, American Pharmacists Association and American Society of Health-System Pharmacists

 Physicians’ and pharmacists’ first and foremost ethical obligation in situations of epidemic, disaster or terrorism is to provide urgent medical care and ensure availability and appropriate use of necessary medications.
 This requires close coordination with the entire health care team to help ensure patients receive the testing, treatments, follow-up care and medications they need.
 We applaud the innumerable selfless acts by health care professionals across the nation who are putting themselves in harm’s way to provide care to America’s patients.

 We are further concerned by the confusion that may result from various state government agencies and boards issuing emergency rules limiting or restricting access to chloroquine, hydroxychloroquine or other emerging therapies or requiring new procedures for physicians and other healthcare professionals and patients.
 If these bodies promulgate new rules, we urge that they emphasize professional responsibility and leave room for professional judgment.
-We further urge that patients already on these medications should not be impacted by new laws, rules or other guidance.
+We further urge that patients already on these medications for chronic conditions should not be negatively impacted by new laws, rules or other guidance.
 In a time of national pandemic, now is not the time for states to issue conflicting guidance, however well-intentioned, that could lead to unintended consequences.

 We applaud the ongoing efforts to conduct clinical trials and generate evidence related to these and other medications during a time of pandemic.
 We are also encouraged that some pharmaceutical manufacturers are increasing production of high-demand medications as well as supplying them for use in clinical trials.